Martín Fierro: La Vuelta de Martín Fierro

-In La Vuelta de Martín Fierro (released in 1879), we discover that their hope of a better life is promptly and bitterly disappointed.
+In La Vuelta de Martín Fierro (released in 1879), readers discover that their hope of a better life is promptly and bitterly dashed.
 They are taken for spies; the cacique (chieftain) saves their lives, but they are effectively prisoners of the natives.
 In this context Hernández presents another, and very unsentimentalized, version of rural life.
 The poem narrates an epidemic, the horrible, expiatory attempts at cure, and the fatal wrath upon those, including a young "Christian" boy, suspected of bringing the plague.
 Both Cruz and the cacique die of the disease.
 Shortly afterward, at Cruz's grave, Fierro hears the anguished cries of a woman.
 He follows and encounters a criolla weeping over the body of her dead son, her hands tied with the boy's entrails.
 She had been accused of witchcraft.
 Fierro fights and wins a brutal battle with her captor and travels with her back towards civilization.

 After Fierro leaves the woman at the first ranch they see, he goes on to an encounter that raises the story from the level of the mildly naturalistic to the mythic.
 He encounters his two surviving sons (one has been a prisoner, the other the ward of the vile and wily Vizcacha), and the son of Cruz (who has become a gambler).
 He has a night-long payada (singing duel) with a black payador (singer), who turns out to be the younger brother of the man Fierro murdered in a duel.
 At the end, Fierro speaks of changing his name and living in peace, but it is not entirely clear that the duel has been avoided (Borges wrote a short story (El Fin) in which this possibility is played out).